Raising a grievance at work

 - Employees should let the employer know the nature of the grievance and issues promptly.

-- Try to resolve any grievance informally in the first instance to try to nip it in the bud.
+- The employer and line manager should try to resolve any grievance informally in the first instance.

-- Employers should arrange any formal meeting without unreasonable delay and should carry out any necessary investigations to establish the facts of the case.
+- Where this is not possible, employers should arrange a formal meeting as quickly as possible, and should carry out any necessary investigations to establish the facts of the case.
+You can get advice on conducting investigations from Acas.

-- Employers should allow the employee to be accompanied at any formal meeting and should allow the employee the right to appeal against any formal decision made.
+- Employees can be accompanied at any formal meeting and have the right to appeal against any formal decision made.

 Issues that may cause grievances include: